minhyeyu/TC277_PMSM/README.md

-# TC277_PMSM
+# TC277_BLDC
-How to make PMSM test code with aurix TC277
+How to make BLDC Motor Test code with aurix TC277